London Block Exchange (LBX)

-Their mission is to: “open the doors for everyone to partake in the new and emerging economy”.
+Their mission was to: “open the doors for everyone to partake in the new and emerging economy”.

-Echoing this, CEO Benjamin Dives has previously said that they’re “creating a service where all steps of the cryptocurrency investment journey are seamless and straightforward”.
+Echoing this, CEO Benjamin Dives had previously said that they’re “creating a service where all steps of the cryptocurrency investment journey are seamless and straightforward”.

 According to their CEO, London Block Exchange (LBX) is “incredibly popular among UK crypto-enthusiasts”.
-I couldn’t find any stats to back this claim up though.
+I was never able to find any stats to back this claim up though.

-Although it’s called London Block Exchange, it doesn’t seem like an exchange service (I’m waiting for clarification on this when I originally wrote this review but never received any.
+Although it’s called London Block Exchange, it didn’t seem like an exchange service.
+I asked for clarification on this when I originally wrote this review but never received any.

-Cryptocurrency exchanges (e.g., Coinbase Pro, Bitstamp, Kraken) are online platforms which match buyers and sellers.
+Cryptocurrency exchanges like Coinbase Pro or Kraken are online platforms which match buyers and sellers.
 They typically allow you to set market orders (where you just buy at the current best price) and limit orders (where you set a specific buy/sell price).

 Instead, London Block Exchange (LBX) appear to be acting like a broker.
 There’s a set buy/sell price and trades execute immediately.

 You’ll also have to conduct all your trades through their iOS or Android app.
-The desktop app is coming soon™.
-Not a fan of buying/selling through apps, so that’s good to hear.
+The desktop app is coming soon.
+Not a fan of buying/selling through mobile apps, so that’s good to hear.